FRC2706/FVTS/README.md

 The base code for this was from the WPILib samples: https://github.com/wpilibsuite/VisionBuildSamples/tree/master/Java

-# Development
-In order to make changes to this source code there are a few things that must be done to setup your IDE for vision development.

-Step #1: Build MergeVision according to the instructions in this document

-Step #2: Add `build/libs/MergeVision-lib.jar` to the build path of your IDE and set its native library location to `output/`

-Step #3: Add `src/main/java` and `src/test/java` as source folders in your IDE

-Step #4: Configure the run profile for `Main.java` to pass `--development` as an argument to enable development mode

-Note: Do not pass `--development` to the program when attempting to benchmark it, the UI updating is on the main thread and makes the FPS 10x worse

 # Java sample vision system

 This currently supports the following platforms